imagej/imagej.github.io/_pages/licensing/gpl.md

 Version 3 of the GPL is the latest version, written in 2007.
 It is the recommended version of the GPL to use for new projects.

-{% include license-links url='https://www.gnu.org/licenses/gpl.html' choosealicense='gpl-3.0' osswatch='gplv3' osi='gpl-license' %}
+{% include licensing/links url='https://www.gnu.org/licenses/gpl.html' choosealicense='gpl-3.0' osswatch='gplv3' osi='gpl-license' %}

 ## GNU General Public License v2